Omaha High-Low Poker Gaming Strategy. Part IV

 Posted on May 18, 2008

-Game Tactics in Omaha High-Low.
+Game Tactics in Omaha Hi Low.
 The 4th Part

-Like in any other kind of poker in Omaha high-low split there also is bluff.
+Like in any other kind of poker in Omaha hi low split there also is bluff.
 And like in other form of poker the main scenario goes in pots with small number of players when between you and the roses there are only one or two players.
-Everyone playing poker high-low should remember the term “hand rearrangement” (literally meaning change of route).
+Everyone playing poker hi low should remember the term “hand rearrangement” (literally meaning change of route).
 Most bet raises in eight-or-higher games and calls to these bets are made on collections of small cards including A-2 combination.

 Of course some flops have two or even three high cards without aces.
 There are high chances that in this situation no one has anything decent, but someone has to win the pot anyway.
 In such situations the player who bet in preflop makes it look like he raised on aces and bets on the flop.